 Since some of you may be wondering about shopping for Passover, I thought I’d pass along some basic tips.
 I hope that some readers will add their tips to the comments, too.

-1. BUY MATZAH EARLY – You do not want to be looking for matzah at the last minute.
+1. BUY MATZAH EARLY – You do not want to look for matzah at the last minute.
 It truly is a requirement for any seder, no matter how liberal or laid-back.
 You also want to check the label carefully, because often the nice people at the secular grocery store don’t realize that there is matzah and then there is kosher-for-Passover matzah.
 Just because it has “Maneschewitz” on the box doesn’t mean it is OK for Passover.
 Somewhere on that box it must say “Kosher for Passover.”
 [Some people like to eat matzah year round; they buy regular matzah anytime.
 Kosher for Passover matzah is made according to the laws of the season, and for more detail I will point you to the Orthodox Union page on the subject.]
 (Thank you to Rachel Fleming on Twitter for this tip.)

 Speaking of “Don’t Get Crazy,” if you are feeling confused or crazed when you think about Passover cleaning, I wrote an essay a while back that may help: Cleaning for Passover: Begin in Egypt.

 4. STORE YOUR PASSOVER FOOD.
 Until you get the kitchen and/or house ready for Passover, leave your Matzo and KforP wine in its wrappers and away from your regular food.
 You don’t want them mixed in where someone may snack on them or get chametz in there.
-This is the reason the KforP matzah comes in a box that is also shrink wrapped: the manufacturer is not taking any chances.
+This is the reason the KforP matzah comes in a box that is also shrink wrapped: the manufacturer is not taking any chances on contamination.

 5. PACE YOURSELF.
 I know, it’s easier to say it than to do it.
 Start early, go steadily, and do your best.
 Don’t be so busy getting ready for Passover that you fail to enjoy Purim.
 Always remember that human beings are more important than anything else.